ste-man/crouzet-xd26s-reverse-engineering/readme.md

 # Introduction and history

 A Crouzet Millenium 3 XD26S (not the newer "SMART" version) PLC was left over from discontinued industrial equipment and given to me as a gift.
-The hardware seemed to be well designed and manufactured, it has a potent 4x18 character LCD display, 6 user interface buttons and a capable 8-bit ATMEL ATmega128-AU microcontroller so I decided to reverse engineer it in order to program the microcontroller directly instead of using the manufacturers automation software.
+The hardware seemed to be well designed and manufactured, it has a potent 4x18 character LCD display, 6 user interface buttons and a capable 8-bit ATMEL ATmega128-AU microcontroller so I decided to reverse engineer the device in order to program the microcontroller directly instead of using the manufacturers automation software.

 ## TLDR, can this device be useful for my general hobby project?